Aschteroth/udacity_capstone_project/README.md

 # Machine learning Engineer with Microsoft Azure - Capstone Project
 ## a Udacity Nanodegree

 In this final project I will set up a workspace and compute cluster in Microsoft AzureMl studio and work with a free dataset from an external source, creating an  Automated Machine Learning (AutoMl) and a Hyperdrive experiment with the Python SDK.
-The best performing model will be deployed and can be consumed via web service.
+The best performing model will then be deployed and can be consumed via web service.

 ## Dataset